 Let us now come to the present.
-The IIT JEE is now a two-tiered examination with JEE-Main being conducted as a screening test by CBSE and then another exam called JEE-Advanced conducted by the IITs.
-There are sixteen IIT’s in the country now.
-Opening IITs like fish markets in every corner of the country has brought down the general standard of IITs.
-In addition I am hearing crazy things like plates of vegetarian and non-vegetarian students are being segregated in IIT canteens and numerous other stories which make my blood boil.
+The selection of students for admission to the IITs is now conducted through two examinations.
+First, A student has to get through the JEE-Mains, which is conducted as a screening test by the CBSE.
+The students who get through JEE-Mains have to successfully clear another examination called JEE-Advanced, conducted by the IITs.
+There are sixteen IITs in the country now.
+Opening IITs like fish markets in every corner of the country has brought down the general standard of the IITs.
+In addition, I am hearing crazy things like the plates of vegetarian and non-vegetarian students being segregated in IIT canteens and numerous other stories which make my blood boil.

-The IIT JEE is still as tough an examination today as it was in my days.
+The IIT-JEE is still as tough an examination today, as it was in my days.
 If you get through this exam it is like getting a certification of your high intellectual caliber.
-Of course, I have my own opinion of what it truly certifies but that is besides the point and not relevant to this post.
-The point I am getting at is, there is an unassuming man named Anand Kumar from Patna who is taking some steps to ensure that the poor and impoverished children of the country who do not have the exposure to get through the IIT JEE also get a chance to study in the coveted Indian Institutes of Technologies.
+Of course, I have my own opinion of what it truly certifies, but that is besides the point and not relevant to this post.
+The point I am getting at is, there is an unassuming man named Anand Kumar from Patna, who is taking some steps to ensure that the poor and impoverished children of the country who do not have much exposure, also get a chance to study in the coveted institutes.

-In 2002 Anand Kumar set up what he called Super-30 when he chose 30 students from the economically impoverished sections of the society and provided them boarding and lodging and coached them for the IIT Joint Entrance Examination.
+In 2002, Anand Kumar set up what he called the Super-30 wherein he chose 30 students from the economically weaker sections of the society and provided them with boarding and lodging and coached them for the IIT-JEE.
 In the first year as many as 18 out of the 30 students he coached got through the prestigious examination and secured admission in the IITs.

 The process of selection to the Super-30 involves a number of factors.
 There is a written examination and the economic status of the student is also taken into account.
-Generally children from the lower economic strata who do not have sufficient exposure but are full of potential are given a chance.
-In 2004, 22 out of 30 students of super 30 qualified in the IIT JEE.
-In subsequent years, several times all the 30 students of Super 30 coached by Anand got through the exam.
+Generally children from the lower economic strata who do not have sufficient exposure, but are full of potential are given a chance.
+In 2004, 22 out of 30 students of the super-30 qualified in the IIT-JEE.
+In subsequent years, several times all the 30 students of Super-30 coached by Anand got through the exam.
 The students coached by Anand are generally those who come from poor schools where the standard of education is not very high.

-I will just give you some background about Anand himself.
+I will give you some background information about Anand himself.
 He was born in Patna, Bihar to a poor clerk.
-He studied in a Hindi medium government school where he developed a deep interest in mathematics.
-During graduation, Anand submitted papers on number theory which were published in the Mathematical Spectrum and the Mathematical Gazette.
+He studied in a Hindi medium government school where he developed a deep interest in Mathematics.
+During graduation, Anand submitted several papers on the number theory which were published in the Mathematical Spectrum and the Mathematical Gazette.

 Anand secured admission in Cambridge University but could not join because of his poor financial condition.
-In 2000, Anand was approached by a student who was poor and could not afford the costly coaching classes for IIT JEE.
-Anand was moved by this and it made him came up with the idea of what has grown today to be the internationally recognized Super 30.
-I give below the links to the Wikipedia articles on Super 30 and Anand Kumar
+In 2000, Anand was approached by a student who was poor and could not afford the costly coaching classes for IIT-JEE.
+Anand was moved by the student’s plight and it made him came up with an idea for coaching students.
+This idea has grown today to be the internationally renowned Super-30.
+Given below are the links to the Wikipedia articles on Super-30 and Anand Kumar.

 Wikipedia Article On Super 30